TheKitsuneLion/TheKitsuneLion/README.md

 #### About the BSD fandom:
 + My favourite characters are Atsushi, Akutagawa and Higuchi (honourable mention to Kajii).
 I'll talk a lot about them if given the chance.
 + Most of the fandom genuinly makes me uncomfortable so I might not be too eager to interact at first.
 I'll open up as time goes on if we get along.
-+ I'm not an avid shipper, but I do not hate each and every ship in existence.
 + My favourite ship is SSKK (aka AkuAtsu).
 I have firm opinions about it and will most likely bring it up few times in conversations.
 + If you enjoy rarepairs, I suggest you do not interact with me.
 I have nothing against them but you people are insufferable to be around.
 + Leading with my previous statement: I will not respect your ships if I dislike them.
 I expect the same level of disrespect from anyone who talks to me.
 Thank you.